 Open dome tank trucks are normally MC/DOT 307 or 407 type and are used to transport PAO and mPAO products.
+Use only tank trucks that have not be washed with soaps or detergents.

 The viscosity of mPAO products is such that they require a coiled and insulated vessel for storage and transportation. mPAO products are between 120 - 160° F when loaded into tank trucks.
 Care should be exercised depending on the weather conditions and number of days in transit.
 Tank trucks can be steamed to 100 - 180° F for ease of offloading.